Snake oil Superfoods?

 We’ll be maintaining this viz for the foreseeable future and updating it with new evidence as it appears.
 If you spot any, feel free to contact us

-Until then, enjoy a daily bowl of barley porridge with almonds & honey.
-Mix garlic and sage into your scrambled eggs & salmon.
-Wash it down with a coffee and a glass of beetroot juice.
+Until then, enjoy a daily bowl of barley porridge with nuts, prunes & blueberries.
+Mix flaxseed and seaweed into your scrambled eggs.
+Wash it down with two cups of coffee and a glass of beetroot juice.
 Super!

 » See the data: bit.ly/snakeoilsuperfoods